bleyerj/comet-fenicsx/_sources/tours/nonlinear_problems/linear_viscoelasticity_jax/linear_viscoelasticity_jax.md

 ## Linear viscoelastic behavior

-In this numerical tour, we will a simple linear viscoelastic behavior, the Standard Linear Solid model, which encompasses the case of a Maxwell or a Kelvin-Voigt model.
+In this numerical tour, we consider a simple linear viscoelastic behavior, the Standard Linear Solid model, which encompasses the case of a Maxwell and a Kelvin-Voigt model.
 The formulation can also be quite easily extended to a generalized Maxwell model.

 ### 1D rheological formulation

-We consider a 1D Linear Standard Solid model consisting of a spring of stiffness $E_0$ in parallel to a Maxwell arm (spring of stiffness $E_1$ in series with a dashpot of viscosity $\eta_1$).
+The Linear Standard Solid model consists of a spring of stiffness $E_0$ in parallel to a Maxwell arm (spring of stiffness $E_1$ in series with a dashpot of viscosity $\eta_1$).

 ```{image} 1D_rheological_model.png
 :width: 300px